Brandon-Michaud/NBA-Money-Lines/README.md

 Each of these cases must be handled separately and can be found at the end of the README in [Appendix B](#b-failed-links-due-to-team-switch).

 ### Dataset Creation
+The next phase in this project makes datasets to train models using the scraped data stored in the database.
+The code and datatsets for this phase are stored in the `/Datasets` directory.
+There are a practically infinite different number of datasets that could be created from the scraped data.
+I have chosen a handful of sets of different input features that I have found to provide useful insights into which predictors provide the most value and how complexity impacts performance.
+The input features for each level of complexity can be found in the `create_datasets.py` file.
+I encourage you to test your own sets of input features and see how they compare.
+I chose to use a rolling 10 game average for each input feature for each dataset.
+This window can be changed, but I found the best success with 10 games for the window lengths I tested.

 ### Model Building and Evaluation
+The last step builds neural network models using TensorFlow and trains them using the datasets created in the previous phase.
+All code for models is stored in the `/Model` directory.
+The code that actually constructs the model is in `model.py` and builds a simple sequential fully-connected neural network.
+The code that loads the dataset and splits into training, validation, and testing sets is located in `data.py`.
+The `base.py` file is the file that actually runs the experiment.
+It handles loading the dataset with splits, building the model, training the model, and saving test set results.
+It accepts command line arguments that handle everything about the experiment, including file locations for the dataset and results, as well as model architecture specification.
+The command line argument parser is defined in `parser.py`.
+For a list of every command line option and what its function is, run the command `python Model/base.py --help`.
+These command line arguments can also be specified in a .txt file that is referenced in the command line with an @ prefix.
+A sample set of command line arguments is provided in [Appendix C](#c-sample-command-line-arguments).
+The `evaluate.py` file loads saved model results and evaluates them in a number of ways, including statistical significance tests and residual plots.
+The `predict.py` file loads a saved model and uses it to predict the score of game or list of games.
+I did not save every set of arguments for every experiment I ran because there were just too many.
+You can find the summary of experiments and findings in [My Results](#my-results)

+## My Results

 ## Appendix
 ### A: PostgreSQL Connection Parameter Dictionary Structure